 - Virtual School: If your state offers a virtual school option, you might want to take advantage of it because the courses are usually free of charge.
 You won’t have control over the curriculum, but you also won’t have to deal with lesson plans, checking work, keeping track of grades, and more.
 In most virtual school situations, each course has an assigned certified teacher.
 This teacher is your student’s “go-to” person for any questions or situations that arise.

-- Online: Depending on the program you’re looking into, this may be the most expensive option.
-Online schools are becoming much more popular, and these days your students can do just a single subject online or all courses.
+- Online: Depending on the program you’re looking into, the price for this option can be very affordable like the program that Time4Learning.com offers or very expensive.
+Online schools are becoming quite popular, and these days your students can do just a single subject online or all courses.
 Online settings vary – some offer the assistance of a certified teacher and others do not.
 Some provide support through the company while others do not.
 It truly just depends.
 We’ve seen online courses available for as little as $250 (for a single course) and as much as $1,000 (for a full load of courses).

 - Homeschool Academy: In a homeschool academy, your student’s grades, report cards, and transcripts are tracked through the academy instead of through you.
 In many cases, the academy also issues your student a high school diploma.
 Most academies also offer direct support.
 Some provide the option for your student to take video lessons through the computer or DVDs while others have your student work independently in textbooks.
 The cost for homeschool academies depends on what the academy offers and which of these options you choose to use.
 However, you can expect to spend anywhere around $400 to $1,500 per student, depending on the program.

 Click below to find your best-fit high school curriculum with our easy to use curriculum finder!